 Customers can return orders to the fulfilment centre, which handles them according to your instructions – for example, unwanted items are put back in storage, damaged items are sent to you.

-Read more about our order fulfilment service.
+Read more about our own order fulfilment service.

-Is outsourced fulfilment right for you?
+Is outsourced fulfilment right for my company?

 Fulfilment houses are designed to achieve economies of scale – they store items from hundreds of retailers under one roof, and develop processes to pick, pack and ship them all as accurately and efficiently as possible.

 This means there are a couple of scenarios in which you won’t be able to outsource your order fulfilment:

 If you sell antiques or vintage clothing, for example, you probably only stock one of each item.
 As such, it’ll be cheaper and easier for you to ship direct to customers, than send your stock to a fulfilment centre to manage and dispatch.

 - You want custom packaging

 If you’re keen to send orders wrapped in bows or sprinkled with glitter, fulfilment centres are unlikely to help you until you’re consistently taking hundreds of orders a month.
 Only then will you achieve economies of scale.